-The NCWRC North Carolina Sea Turtle Project monitors sea turtle populations on our state’s beaches, a massive undertaking that relies heavily on volunteers like you to help find and guard nests, stranded and injured sea turtles.
+The North Carolina Sea Turtle Project run by NCWRC monitors sea turtle populations on our state’s beaches, a massive undertaking that relies heavily on volunteers to find and guard nests, stranded and injured sea turtles.

-The Box Turtle Connection trains volunteers to monitor populations of our state reptile, the Eastern Box Turtle (Terrapene carolina), throughout North Carolina.
+Using photographs, artificial intelligence, or permanent marking, the Turtle Trekkers at Piedmont Wildlife Center and the Box Turtle Connection at UNC Greensboro enlist volunteers to help monitor declining populations of our state reptile, the Eastern Box Turtle (Terrapene carolina), in North Carolina.

-Tracking Red-Eared Sliders and Gecko Watch are iNaturalist projects dedicated to tracking the spread of red-eared slider turtles (Trachemys scripta elegans) and the Mediterranean house gecko (Hemidactylus turcicus) outside of their native ranges.
+Tracking Red-Eared Sliders and Gecko Watch are iNaturalist projects dedicated to tracking the spread of the red-eared slider turtle (Trachemys scripta elegans) and the Mediterranean house gecko (Hemidactylus turcicus) outside of their native ranges.
 Both of these invasive species have become established in North Carolina.
-Help monitor these invasive species by reporting your observations.

 The classic Reptiles of North Carolina (1995) written by our two Emeriti Curators of Herpetology, William M. Palmer and Alvin L. Braswell, remains the most comprehensive work on the reptile fauna of the state.

-No enthusiast of the amphibians and reptiles of North Carolina could be without the essential field guide Amphibians and Reptiles of the Carolinas and Virginia, 2nd Edition (2010), authored by our Herpetology Unit Collection Manager Jeffrey C. Beane, Curator Emeriti Alvin L. Braswell and William M. Palmer, and colleagues Joseph C. Mitchell and Julian R. Harrison III.
+No enthusiast of the amphibians and reptiles of North Carolina could be without the essential field guide Amphibians and Reptiles of the Carolinas and Virginia, 2nd Edition (2010), authored by our Collections Manager Jeffrey C. Beane, Curator Emeriti Alvin L. Braswell and William M. Palmer, and late colleagues Joseph C. Mitchell and Julian R. Harrison III.

-Dr. Michael E. Dorcas’ guides The Frogs and Toads of North Carolina: Field Guide and Recorded Calls (2007) and A Guide to the Snakes of North Carolina (2005) provide expanded coverage of these components of the state’s herpetofauna.
+A Guide to the Snakes of North Carolina (2005), Frogs and Toads of North Carolina: Field Guide and Recorded Calls (2007), and Snakes of the Southeast (2015) provide expanded coverage of these components of the state’s herpetofauna.

 Is it venomous?
-Learn more about our six fascinating, venomous snake species in this 2003 guide to the Venomous Snakes of North Carolina, authored by Emeriti Curators of Herpetology Alvin L. Braswell and William M. Palmer, and Herpetology Unit Collection Manager Jeffrey C. Beane.
+Learn more about our six fascinating, venomous snake species in this handy little guide to the Venomous Snakes of North Carolina (2003) authored by our Emeriti Curators of Herpetology Alvin L. Braswell and William M. Palmer, and Collections Manager Jeffrey C. Beane.